enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-environment-variables/system_wide_envs.md

 ##### Exercise
 ________

-1. Set a local ENV called NAME equal to "alpha"
+1. Set a local ENV called LENGTH equal to 50
-2. Set a global ENV called NAME equal to "beta"
+2. Set a global ENV called WEIGHT equal to 30
 3. Display all the ENVs